nakinx/logger/README.md

     Simple record example!

-To create the log header with informations about data/time, function, file, line and severity, during the creation of logger or even after you need set format info.
+To create the log header with informations like data/time, function, file, line and severity, during the creation of logger or even after you need set format info.

 Example: